tnevolin/FO2FairPlay/README.md

 * `Friendly critters DR bonus (including dude) = -20% + 4% x CH`

+# Ammo AC mod

+*Implemented*

+I agree with FO2Tweaks Damage mod author that ammo parameters are pulled out of the ass.
+Especially AC mod one.
+It is easy to imagine ammo type affects armor penetration and delivered damage but affecting chance to hit???
+It does not make much sense in vanilla anyway.
+Most ammo types have zero or negligible AC mod.
+If you also pay attention to that same weapon AP and non-AP ammo variations have *same* AC mod (5mm, .44 Magnum, 10mm AP, Flamethrower fuel, HN Needler cartridge) then it becomes clear that designers actually used *ammo* AC mod to adjust corresponding *weapon* accuracy.
+Conclusion: it is safe and cleaner to exclude AC mod from game mechanics.

+* All ammo AC mod is set to zero.

 # AC, DT, DR simplification

 *NOT Implemented*